mycpuorg/mycpuorg.github.io/_posts/2020-01-03-flamegraphs-on-c++.md

 clang++-7 -fno-rtti -O3 -std=c++17  -fno-omit-frame-pointer -fno-exceptions -pthreads -o bench ./vector.cpp
 ```

-### Perf Statistics: Measure First ...
-Here are the perf statistics from running the above code.

 ### Flamegraphs for C++:
 Flamegraphs are a good option to visually identify bottlenecks within the
 system.
 There might be another tracing tool which provides a similar visual cue